Weidsn/Predictive_Analysis_SAIT_Capstone_Project/README.md

 A number of techniques were used to train models that aim to predict customer churn.
 Artificial Neural Networks (ANN), Decision Tree and Logisitic Regression were amoung the techniques employed.

-Here is the code for training one of the [Artificial Neural Network (ANN)](https://github.com/Weidsn/capstone_project/blob/main/ChurnAnalysis.py) models.
+Here is the code for training the [Artificial Neural Network (ANN)](https://github.com/Weidsn/capstone_project/blob/main/ChurnAnalysis.py) models.

 ### 4. Evaluating the Models
-During the training sessions, underperforming models were discarded.
-Promising models underwent more detailed evaluation.
+During the training sessions, underperforming models were discarded, while promising one underwent a more detailed evaluation phase.

-Below is the list of models that were evaluated.
+Below is the list of models that underwent evaluation.

 [ANN with Oversampling](https://github.com/Weidsn/capstone_project/blob/main/ann_resampled_group2.py)